Grayda/node-installscripts/README.md

 1. Make sure you've got node installed
 2. Fork this repo, then clone your fork
+3. Run `npm install` to install dependencies
-3. Install `gulp` with `npm install -g gulp`
+4. Install `gulp` with `npm install -g gulp`
-4. Run `gulp generate`
+5. Run `gulp generate`
-5. Commit your changes, then open a PR.
+6. Commit your changes, then open a PR.

 ## A word about security